awiesmulla/maplite/Maplite/README.md

 # Maplite

 Here we use the wheel encoder, IMU, LiDAR and topometric map to localize the pose of the vehicle.
-You can find the report to walkthrough the mentioned algorithm [here].
+You can find the report to walkthrough the mentioned algorithm [here](https://drive.google.com/file/d/17iGhsjx-3EBaIm70u2Qb7s1VyUAvLm-O/view?usp=sharing).

 ## Preprocessing